samsoul16/react-native-interview-questions/README.md

     - Myntra
     - UberEats

-10. ### For what purpose XHR module used in React Native?
+10. ### For what purpose is XHR module used in React Native?

     XHR module implements XMLHttpRequest to post data on the server.